Cross-Account S3 Access: Bucket Policy + IAM Policy

 - D.Create an IAM role in Account A with trust policy allowing Account B to assume it, and attach a policy granting S3 access.

-Why C: Option C is correct because it combines a bucket policy in Account A granting access to Account B's root or specific ARN, and an IAM policy in Account B allowing users to access that bucket.
+Why C: It combines a bucket policy in Account A granting access to Account B's root or specific ARN, and an IAM policy in Account B allowing users to access that bucket.
 Option A is wrong because a bucket policy alone is insufficient; Account B users also need IAM permissions.
-Option B is wrong because an IAM role in Account A with a trust policy from Account B is a common pattern, but the question specifies users in Account B, so the role approach works but requires users to assume the role; option C is more direct for S3 access.
-Option D is wrong because KMS is for encryption, not access control.
+Option B is wrong because KMS is for encryption, not access control.
+Option D is wrong because creating an IAM role in Account A with a trust policy allowing Account B to assume it is a valid pattern, but the question specifies users in Account B; they would need to assume the role, which is less direct than Option C for S3 access.

 Variation 4.
 A DevOps engineer needs to grant cross-account access to an S3 bucket.
 The source account is 111111111111 and the target account is 222222222222.
 Which combination of a bucket policy and an IAM policy correctly grants the target account access?